dmungas/adc_summary_report/README.md

   This program originally used R and Sweave to generate a pdf summary report.
 ADC_Summary.Rnw generates this report.
 This file should be at the root level of the ADC_Summary directory.
 ADC_Summary.Rnw has not been updated since 2014.

-  As of 10-17-14 a R Markdown version ADC_Summary.Rmd was been added that generates a html report with customized formatting based on the custom-markdown_4.css stylesheet.
+  As of 10-17-14 a R Markdown version ADC_Summary.Rmd was added that generates a html report with customized formatting based on the custom-markdown_4.css stylesheet.

   The following files must either be available to be read by ADC_Summary.Rnw/ADC_Summary.Rmd or extracted within the program using a connection to ucdlava on the mysql server: